 Skip to main content

-We focus on multiple exciting, translational, and impactful research interests in female reproductive biology, medicine, and toxicology:
+We are working on multiple exciting, translational, and impactful research projects advancing women’s reproductive health, including biology, medicine, drug development, and toxicology:

-1. Adverse effects of environmental contaminants and medicines on women’s reproductive health, in particular of ovaries and uterus and associated menstrual cycles, fertility, pregnancy, and reproductive diseases (e.g., infertility, PCOS, early pregnancy loss, etc)
+1. Impacts of environmental contaminants and pharmaceutics on women’s reproductive health, in particular of the ovaries and uterus and associated menstrual cycles, fertility, early pregnancy, and reproductive diseases (e.g., infertility, PCOS, early pregnancy loss, etc)

-2. Engineering ovary-on-chip and female reproductive-tract-on-chip using microfluidics, 3D printing, and organoid technologies
+2. Engineering an ovary-on-chip and female reproductive tsystem-on-chip using microfluidics, 3D printing, and organoid technologies

 3. Non-hormonal contraceptive development targeting ovulation